sinaebrahimi/task-offloading/README.md

 	3. Propagation latency of all tasks, that is, T_k^{prop}  \forall k
 	4. Execution latency of all tasks, that is, T_k^{exe}  \forall k

+Disclaimer: We used the MOSEK solver and CVX package to solve all problems.
+Moreover, all simulation steps (including initialization, admission control mechanisms, and solving ILP problems with MOSEK toolbox) have been implemented in MATLAB software which is widely used to solve resource allocation problems.